SankarSrinivasan1/SriToken.js/README.md

 ### Usage Examples

-Demonstrate practical examples of using SriToken.js for various token-related operations:

 - Creating tokens: Walk through the process of generating tokens for users.

 - User signup: Show how to register users and distribute tokens upon signup.

 - Rewarding activities: Illustrate how to reward users with tokens for specific activities.

 - Token transfers: Guide users on securely transferring tokens between accounts.

 - Balance retrieval: Explain how to retrieve the token balance of user accounts.

 ### API Reference